NixOS/nix/doc/manual/src/installation/uninstall.md

    sudo rm -rf /etc/nix /var/root/.nix-profile /var/root/.nix-defexpr /var/root/.nix-channels ~/.nix-profile ~/.nix-defexpr ~/.nix-channels
    ```

-   This gets rid of any data Nix may have created except for the store which is
+   This gets rid of any data Nix may have created except for the store, which is removed next.
-   removed next.

 7. Remove the Nix Store volume: